hyvonhan/Kyykka-Data-API/kyykka_apiary.md

 # Group Link Relations

 This section described custom link relations defined in this API.
 These are not resources.
 The API also uses [IANA link relations](http://www.iana.org/assignments/link-relations/link-relations.xhtml) where applicable.
-Custom link relations are CURIEs that use the mumeta prefix.
+Custom link relations are CURIEs that use the kyykka prefix.

 ## add-throw